 During each experience, the resident has hand-on experience in all areas and within the organization’s structure.
 The resident must complete an MUE and a self-directed research project that will likely have an administrative focus.
 The scope, magnitude and type of the project may vary widely but must be completed in a manner suitable for presentation and a manuscript is required.
 The resident presents the research project at the regional residency conference in the spring.

-The residents have the opportunity to participate in the University of Tennessee Teaching and Learning Certificate Program.
+The residents participate in the University of Tennessee Teaching and Learning Certificate Program.
 This program and other educational components of the residency program enables the resident to develop teaching and training skills by participating in education programs for patients, pharmacy students, physicians, nurses, pharmacists, and other allied health practitioners.

 NSM code 233441